200percentmicky/chadmusic/docs/setup/starting_the_bot.md

 $ npm run update
 ```

-If you want to switch to the `develop` branch, or update to the latest commit, run the following instead:
+If you want to live on the edge and use a version that's in development, you can switch to the `develop` branch by running the following:

 ```
 $ npm run update:dev
 ```

-!!! warning

-    If you made any changes to the bot, all changes will be discarded when running either of those scripts.
-Consider either of the following to keep your changes:

-    * Stashing your changes, running `git pull`, and reapplying your stash.
-    * Forking the bot to save your changes.